ethicalAndroid/Rosewood-RPG/Lineage Bundles/Gibbon.md

 *Gibbons are ape people.
-They have fur and hands for feet.
+They are covered in fur and have hands for feet.
 They are more hunched over than average.*

 **A : Gibbon Greatness**
 	+1 Strength, +1 Dexterity, +1 Constitution